-Jeff Hebert joined The Water Institute of the Gulf in January 2018 and serves as the Institute’s first Vice President for Adaptation and Resilience where he is leading an interdisciplinary team developing innovative solutions to the complex challenges confronting river and coastal communities.
+Jeff Hebert joined The Water Institute of the Gulf in January 2018 and serves as its first Vice President for Adaptation and Resilience.
+He is leading an interdisciplinary team developing innovative solutions to the complex challenges confronting river and coastal communities.

 Jeff previously served as the Executive Director of the New Orleans Redevelopment Authority (NORA) and as the Mayor’s Director of Neighborhood Revitalization.
-Prior to joining the City of New Orleans, Hebert served as the Director of Community Planning for the Louisiana Recovery Authority following the devastation from hurricanes Katrina and Rita.
-Hebert began his career with community development organizations in New York City and Philadelphia.
+Prior to joining the City of New Orleans, he served as the Director of Community Planning for the Louisiana Recovery Authority following the devastation from hurricanes Katrina and Rita.
+Jeff began his career with community development organizations in New York City and Philadelphia.

 Jeff holds a bachelor’s degree from New York University, a master’s degree in city planning from the Massachusetts Institute of Technology, and is a graduate of the Achieving Excellence in Community Development program at Harvard University’s Kennedy School where he was a Ford Foundation Fellow.

 Jeff is an active supporter of the New Orleans nonprofit community, where he serves on several boards.